PEEC-Los-Alamos/Planetarium/README.md

 # Planetarium
-Documentation and scripts for the PEEC planetarium and its Nightshade software
+Documentation and scripts for the Pajarito Environmental Education Center's planetarium and its Nightshade software.